AdaCore/training_material/courses/rust_essentials/130_memory_management/04_move.rst

 .. note::

-    Applies to Non-:rust:`Copy` types only.
-Other types remain valid after assignment.
-More on this later.
+    Applies to non-:rust:`Copy` types only: other types remain valid after assignment

 -------------------------
 Functions and Ownership